Register your office to receive a $50 credit towards your first case.

 • Partner with a lab built for speed and precision: Choose a dental lab that leverages digital technology, offers transparent communication, and maintains rigorous quality standards, even on expedited timelines.

-What Is a Dental Lab Rush Case?
+What Qualifies as a Dental Lab Rush Case?

 We’ve all been there.
 A patient calls in a panic about a broken crown right before a big event, or an unexpected issue arises that requires immediate attention.
 A dental lab rush case is any situation that demands a faster-than-usual turnaround for a restoration.
 Life is unpredictable, and a great lab partner should be able to help you handle these urgent situations without compromising on quality.